 - Pairing Elements:

-to create pairs from the two lists. - Dictionary Construction:
+Use zip(keys, values) to create pairs from the two lists. - Dictionary Construction:

 A dictionary mapping keys to their corresponding values is returned.